vkfarzan/guessing-game/README.md

 2. Try to guess the secret number by typing a number between 1 and 100.
 3. If you guess correctly, you win!
 If you run out of guesses, you lose.
 4. After each game, you will be asked if you want to play again.
 Type 'yes' or 'no' to continue or exit the game by simply typing 'quit'.
-5. If you beat your high score, you will see a message with 'wow' indicating that you broke the record.
+5. If you beat your high score, you will see a message with 'Wow!' indicating that you broke the record.

 Enjoy the game!